You are here

 Where is the Downtown Holiday Market?
 What’s nearby?

 Located at 8th and F Streets NW, the Downtown Holiday Market holds down the area in front of the Smithsonian American Art Museum and National Portrait Gallery.
-At night, its bright lights bring Penn Quarter and Chinatown to life, providing a holiday spark to the neighborhood.
-But don’t worry, you can shop during the day too: The 2017 Downtown Holiday Market is open daily 12-8 p.m. from Nov.
-24 – Dec.
+Now in its 15th year, its bright lights bring Penn Quarter and Chinatown to life, providing a holiday spark to the neighborhood.
+But don’t worry, you can shop during the day too: The 2019 Downtown Holiday Market is open daily 12-8 p.m. from Nov.
+22 – Dec.
 23.

 After you peruse the market, the museums are ripe for a visit.
 Capitals and Wizards games can be caught across the street at the Capital One Arena, and If you didn't fill up while cruising the market’s food options, the neighborhood offers numerous acclaimed restaurants.
 Dinner and cocktails can be enjoyed immediately across the street at Dirty Habit inside the Kimpton Hotel Monaco, while culinary adventures await at nearby Jaleo, Zaytinya, Clyde’s of Gallery Place and Carmine’s.